Arkansas vs. Duke College Basketball Predictions & Picks - November 29

 Arkansas Performance Insights

-- The Razorbacks have a +38 scoring differential, topping opponents by 5.4 points per game.
-They're putting up 80.7 points per game to rank 79th in college basketball and are giving up 75.3 per outing to rank 271st in college basketball.
+- The Razorbacks are outscoring opponents by 5.4 points per game with a +38 scoring differential overall.
+They put up 80.7 points per game (79th in college basketball) and give up 75.3 per contest (270th in college basketball).

-- Arkansas pulls down 33.7 rebounds per game (170th in college basketball) while conceding 30.4 per contest to its opponents.
-It outrebounds opponents by 3.3 boards per game.
+- Arkansas wins the rebound battle by 3.3 boards on average.
+It collects 33.7 rebounds per game, which ranks 170th in college basketball, while its opponents pull down 30.4 per contest.

-- Arkansas makes 6.9 three-pointers per game (227th in college basketball) at a 33.3% rate (170th in college basketball), compared to the 7.4 its opponents make while shooting 35.1% from beyond the arc.
+- Arkansas makes 6.9 three-pointers per game (227th in college basketball), while its opponents have made 7.4 on average.

-- Arkansas and its opponents have been relatively even in the turnover battle.
-The Razorbacks commit 11.3 per game (137th in college basketball) and force 12.3 (184th in college basketball play).
+- Arkansas and its opponents have been mostly even in the turnover battle.
+The Razorbacks commit 11.3 per game (137th in college basketball) and force 12.3 (183rd in college basketball action).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.